 A quick and easy guide on How To Pickle Peppers using the hot water bath canning method.
 Produces shelf-stable pickled peppers you can eat all winter long.

-Here are a few posts with all the tips you need regarding peppers: Quick and Easy Refrigerator Pickled Banana Peppers, How to save green peppers and How to Safely Handle Hot Peppers (without buying plastic gloves).
+Here are a few posts with all the tips you need regarding peppers: Quick and Easy Refrigerator Pickled Banana Peppers and How to save green peppers.

 Pickled Peppers Recipe For Your Refrigerator